Google vs. Amazon: The Battle for Ecommerce Supremacy

 There is no arguing that Amazon dominates the branded ecommerce sector and attracts the largest audience with its services.
 Amazon targets a much narrower band of searchers than Google: active shoppers.
 A shopper might want to go to Amazon to search and discover products, and by that time they will need to know what exactly they are looking for in a general sense.
 But how do you narrow down your search?
 Normally you would go through a much broader search and discovery process first.
 That's where Google has the upper hand - Google serves contents and experiences, not just products so even high-funnel searches about customer pain points and interests can lead searchers to the right website.

-However, it still remains to be a cloud company like Google, but the names Amazon and online shopping are almost always synonymous and people all around the world prefer the way it already is.
 On the other hand, Google is considered to be the archive and gatekeeper of all online information.
 That is where Google's role in all of this remains unparalleled.
 It can easily connect advertisers to potential customers when they are actively using their services or browsing on products on there.

-It is important to realize and keep in mind that potential customers are all over the internet, even when they are not on the internet.
+It is important to keep in mind that potential customers are all over the internet, even when they are not on the internet.
 And since Google is the main option for users to engage in any online search related activity, there are chances it will be able to attract a considerable amount of audience for its products.